google/closure-templates/documentation/dev/migrating-to-java-type-safe.md

     Now there is a single template that will be called from java and therefore migrating to the type safe parameter api should be more straightforward.

+1.  use reflective APIs in SoyTemplate

+    ```java
+    soySauce.newRenderer(
+        SoyTemplates.getBuilder(calculateTemplateClass(...))
+            .setParam(Template1.PARAM1, ...)
+            .setParam(Template1.PARAM2, ...)
+            .build());
+    ```

+    Instead of calculating the fully qualified template name you calculate the fully qualified java class name of the SoyTemplate subclass, and pass it to `SoyTemplates#getBuilder`.
+Now you can call `Builder#setParam` once for each shared parameter.
+The first argument to `setParam` is an instance of `SoyTemplateParam`.
+Each `SoyTemplate` subclass has a public static `SoyTemplateParam` field for every public param in the template.
+And as long as the `SoyTemplateParam` instances are identical it doesn't matter that you pass `Template1.PARAM1` to `Template2.Builder#setParam`.

 1.  turn off type checking with `data="..."`